KiranAITesting/MCPDemo/README.md

 - **Multiple Test Suites** - Login, Products, Sort, and Shopping Cart scenarios
 - **Headed Mode by Default** - Visual test execution in Chromium
 - **Environment Variables** - Fallback configuration via .env file
+ - **MCP Integration** - Configured to integrate with Model Context Protocol (Playwright MCP) for external tooling and assistants to interact with the test runtime

 ## 📁 Project Structure
 ```